BLCM/bl3hotfixes/gbx_info_archive/2020-04-02-slot_machine_mania_and_trials_take-all.md

 **Good Juju**

 - Non-critical hits now increase Critical Damage Bonus by 20%.
 This bonus stacks 25 times and is removed upon manual reload.

+*[An earlier version of these notes incorrectly listed a change to the Security Bear skill.
+This has been corrected.]*